Zack Werner

-Isaac "Zack" Werner is a Canadian artist, producer, entertainment lawyer and manager.
+Isaac "Zack" Werner (born 1960) is a Canadian artist, producer, entertainment lawyer and manager.

 Early life and education

 Born in Winnipeg in 1960, Werner attended the St. John's-Ravenscourt School.
 He received a B.A. from the University of Minnesota and a law degree from the University of British Columbia.

 Musical career

 Werner moved to Toronto and joined local rock band The Ringing.
 The band, managed by Gary Pring (Glass Tiger), secured a development deal with Capitol Records.
-Werner formed the group Thick As Thieves (not to be confused with the Australian band of the same name) and relocated to Los Angeles.
+Werner formed the group Thick As Thieves and relocated to Los Angeles.
 The group opened for Alice In Chains and Pearl Jam and negotiated a distribution deal through BMG.
 When the band broke up, Werner returned to Toronto and signed a development deal with MCA as a solo-artist and worked with producer John Punter (Spoons, Japan).

 Werner is a founding member of Canadian country rock band Haymaker, founded in 2007.